Dr Tess Somervell

 - Association for the Study of Literature and Environment (UK and Ireland)

-I teach eighteenth-century and Romantic literature at BA and MA levels.
+I teach modules and supervise projects in eighteenth-century literature, Romantic literature, and environmental humanities, at BA and MA levels.